• Blog

 • It has a small opening that allows menstrual blood, traveling from the uterus, to exit via the vagina.

-• The cervix helps maintain pregnancy until labor.2 When women talk about losing their mucus plug during pregnancy, they’re referring to the increase in vaginal discharge that happens when the cervix begins to dilate at the onset of labor, or even several days before.3
+• It help maintain pregnancy until labor.2 When women talk about losing their mucus plug during pregnancy, they’re referring to the increase in vaginal discharge that happens when the cervix begins to dilate at the onset of labor, or even several days before.3

 2. See your gynecologist regularly